sduffy826/SparkiUsingClasses/readme.md

     - You need to have enough distance to do this, so keep track of how long the wall has been next to you... when you see a state change in distance you log where you are... you continue to move forward till it hits the next increment; you now have a distance traveled in x direction, and delta in the y direction; you can calculate the angle that you are offset by.... you then backup till you're at desired distance to the wall (note may want to go little more to account for +- of the sensor), you then stop and turn using the angle you just calculated.

 ## LEGEND Serial communications
 **Memory** is critical and strings take up quite a bit of memory, I used the abbreviations below when outputting to the serial port.
-The first letter is related to the class that generated the value (i.e D-Determine World, L-Lights, M-Movements U-Ultrasonic)
+The first letter is related to the class that generated the value (i.e D-Determine World, L-Lights, P-Localization, M-Movements U-Ultrasonic)
 - **DW** Define world, world dimensions (i.e. DW,x1,0.00,x2,115.40,y1,0.00,y2,151.40), it gives x1/x2 (min/max) so you know length of field, then y coordinates; note as it expllores the world these values could change and x1, y1 may go negative
 - **DP** Position you are in the world (i.e. DP,x,68.20,y,30.20)
-- **MR** Shows turn radius (i.e. MR,8.24)
+- **DO** Shows the pose and distance that an obstacle was found at. (i.e. DO,x,10.3,y,20.5,<,160,d,7.3)

--   **LO** Localization, x position, y position, &lt; current angle
+---

 - **LA** Light angle, has description of what it is (Sam-Sample, Cal-Calibration, Orig-Original, Curr-Current), it's angle, brightness for left, center and right light sensor (i.e LA,Sam,<,0,l,801,c,704,r,787)  Note: the Orig is a 'base light attribute that's saved', we do that if we want to compare one positions light to another (i.e a 'Curr' one)
 - **LP** Light brightness delta percentage, it is the percentage that the sample is away from the original/calibrated sample.
 An example of this is 'LP,<,60,l,8,c,21,r,-1', it means at 60' the left light is 8% over calibrated light, center is 21% and the right light is -1% (i.e. darker).